godotengine/godot-docs/classes/class_os.rst

 | *Getter* | is_keep_screen_on()       |
 +----------+---------------------------+

-If ``true`` the engine tries to keep the screen on while the game is running.
+If ``true``, the engine tries to keep the screen on while the game is running.
 Useful on mobile.

 .. _class_OS_low_processor_usage_mode: